happyplan/happyplan/README.md

 ### Theme configuration

 Each theme have a section in the `theme` one.
-Just take a look in the [default configuration](defaultconf)
+Just take a look in the (defaultconf)

 ### Inheritance